anguoyuan/Hypergraph-Propagation-and-Community-Selection-for-Objects-Retrieval/README.md

 # Hypergraph Propagation and Community Selection for Objects Retrieval

 Download and unzip the graph, features, and data folders.
+The running directory structure is:

 ├─data
 │  ├─roxford